-The fruit of the syringa tree (or Persian Lilac) Melia azedarach is poisonous to humans, but Red-winged Stralings feast on this berry.
-The syringa tree is found naturally in Indomalaya and Australasia, but has been introduced to South Africa and other regions.
+The leaves, berries, and wood of the syringa tree (or Persian Lilac) Melia azedarach are poisonous to mammals (including humans).
+It is found naturally in Indomalaya and Australasia, but has been introduced to South Africa and other regions.

 One tree in a neighbour’s garden attracts Red-winged Starlings regularly.
 Sometimes one or two birds are seen feeding, while on other days a flock of many birds will sing and feed on the yellow berries.
 The starlings often need to stretch, twist and hang from supporting branches to reach fruits.